 We protect the rights of our employees and prevent any form of discrimination.
-No violations against the discrimination ban were observed in 2019.
+We are not aware of any violations of the ban on discrimination in 2020.

 Diversity management

 Diversity in the workplace and a workplace culture of acceptance and appreciation are of key importance to our worldwide success.
 Our employees come from many different countries, cultures and generations.
 This is also reflected in the wide variety of individual abilities, experiences, attitudes, values and ways of thinking within the company.
 And we are working to further increase that diversity.